tampubolon/data-pipeline/README.md

 ### 3. **What are the potential bottlenecks that might occur in the below architecture?
 How would you go about diagnosing and resolving these issues?**

 *Answer:*

-I think the potential bottleneck would be:
+I think there would be severel point that potential to be the bottleneck, such as:
 - Lambda function `LAMBDA_CLASSIFY`.
     - To diagnose the bottleneck in this Lambda function we need to enable CloudWatch log and metric:
         - Invocation count